California Demand Letter Requirements: What to Include Before Filing Small Claims

 California Small Claims Court Limits

 If your dispute is over these limits, you'll need to file in a different court.
-But for most everyday disputes (security deposits, unpaid invoices, car repairs gone wrong, contractor work), small claims handles it.
+But for most everyday disputes like security deposits, unpaid invoices, car repairs, and contractor work, small claims handles it.

 Common California Disputes Where Demand Letters Work

-Not sure if a demand letter is worth it for your situation?
+Not sure if a demand letter is worth it?
 Here are the most common California cases where sending one first makes a real difference:

 What Happens After You Send the Demand Letter?